Degree RequirementADN/ASN or BSN (preferred)

-What Is a Fertility Nurse?
+What is a Fertility Nurse?

 Fertility nurses, also known as reproductive nurses, treat and consult with patients and couples in areas concerning fertility, conception, and more.
 These nurses help to educate patients and their loved ones in all areas affecting fertility (i.e. conceiving issues, fertility treatments, and matching egg donors with families).
-Reproductive nurses treat women going through menopause and teach them about specific signs and symptoms as well as the treatment options available.
+Fertility nurses treat women going through menopause and teach them about specific signs and symptoms as well as the treatment options available.
 Typically, these nurses will work in hospitals and clinics that provide medical care, although they can also be found working in fertility centers and counseling settings.
-Some reproductive nurses are lucky enough to be a part of a vanguard of medical scientists working to advance things like stem cell research.
+Some fertility nurses are lucky enough to be a part of a vanguard of medical scientists working to advance things like stem cell research.

-Becoming a Fertility or Reproductive Nurse
+How to Become a Fertility Nurse

 Are Any Certifications or Credentials Needed?